sirsimions/phase-1-project/README.md

 ## Known Bugs
 There are currently no issues that affect the functionality of the app.
 The stability of the wep app may, however, be influenced by the strength of network.
 It is recommended that one must have stable internet for efficient use.
 ## Technologies Used
 The app was developed using three technologies namely HTML v.
 5, JavaScript, and CSS.
 HTML was used to create the web page and styling was done using CSS.
-JavaScript was mainly used to interact with the DOM and provide the interactivity.
+JavaScript was mainly used to provide the interactivity.
 ## Support and contact details
 This app represents the first version.
 In this case, it is still work in progress.
 In case a user encounters issues or experiences a bug, kindly feel free to reach the developer through simion.okola@student.moringaschool.com
 ### License